 - Growth in interchange revenues and loyalty program costs.
-We believe that as a result of the overall growth in Dual Card transactions occurring outside of our Retail Card partners' locations, interchange revenues will continue to increase.
+We believe that as a result of the overall growth in Dual Card and general purpose cobranded credit card transactions occurring outside of our Retail Card partners' locations, interchange revenues will continue to increase.
 The expected growth in these transactions is driven, in part, by both existing and new loyalty programs with our Retail Card partners.
 In addition, we continue to offer and add new loyalty programs for our private label credit cards, for which we do not receive interchange fees.
 The growth in these existing and new loyalty programs will result in an increase in costs associated with these programs.
-Overall, we expect both our interchange revenues and loyalty program costs to grow in excess of the growth of our Retail Card loan receivables, and expect the increase in loyalty program costs to be higher than that expected for interchange revenues due to the additional loyalty programs for our private label credit cards.
-These increases have been contemplated in our program agreements with our Retail Card partners and are a component of the calculation of our payments due under our retailer share arrangements. - Impact of regulatory developments.
-Our business and the consumer financial services industry continues to be subject to regulation from various regulatory authorities, including the CFPB, which was established through the Dodd Frank Act.
-For the years ended December 31, 2015, 2014 and 2013, we incurred \$9 million, \$26 million and \$133 million, respectively, in expenses related to litigation and regulatory matters.
-The expenses incurred in 2013, primarily related to an increase to our reserve for the matters settled with the CFPB and the DOJ in late 2013 and 2014.
-See "Item 1.
-Business-Regulation-Consumer Financial Services Regulation." - Capital and liquidity levels.
-We expect to maintain sufficient capital and liquidity resources to support our daily operations, our business growth, and our credit ratings as well as regulatory and compliance requirements in a cost effective and prudent manner through expected and unexpected market environments.
-Following the Separation, we expect to continue to increase our capital and liquidity levels by, among other things, retaining net earnings and not paying a dividend or returning capital through stock repurchases until we have the non-objection of the Federal Reserve Board to do so.
-Our board of directors intends to establish dividends and share repurchases programs, in each case consistent with maintaining capital ratios well in excess of minimum regulatory requirements.
-At December 31, 2015, the Company had an estimated fully phased-in Basel III common equity Tier 1 ratio of 15.9%.
-We also expect that our liquidity portfolio will continue to be sufficient to support all of our business objectives.
+Overall, we expect both our interchange revenues and loyalty program costs to grow in excess of the growth of our Retail Card loan receivables, and expect the increase in loyalty program costs to be higher than that expected for interchange revenues due to the additional loyalty programs for our private label credit cards where we do not charge interchange fees.
+These increases have been contemplated in our program agreements with our Retail Card partners and are a component of the calculation of our payments due under our retailer share arrangements. - Capital and liquidity levels.
+We continue to expect to maintain sufficient capital and liquidity resources to support our daily operations, our business growth, and our credit ratings as well as regulatory and compliance requirements in a cost effective and prudent manner through expected and unexpected market environments.
+In July 2016, we established both dividend and share repurchase programs, and accordingly, during the year ended December 31, 2016, we declared and paid dividends of \$214 million and repurchased \$476 million of our outstanding common stock.
+While these programs have now been established, and we expect to continue to deploy capital through both dividends and share repurchases, subject to regulatory approval, we also continue to expect to maintain capital ratios well in excess of minimum regulatory requirements.
+At December 31, 2016, the Company had a Basel III common equity Tier 1 ratio under transitional guidelines of 17.2%.
+We also expect that our liquidity portfolio will continue to be sufficient to support all of our business objectives and to meet all regulatory requirements.